Michigan capital rescinds calling itself ‘sanctuary city’

 “It is a darn shame that after appearing to have a backbone and actually taking a stand on something that really matters, folks have decided to just throw it away,” Dunbar said.

 The new vote followed 2½ hours of contentious public comment during which more than 70 people spoke for and against the measure.
-After the vote was taken, immigration advocates shouted “spineless” at the council members.
-Members of a pro-Trump group also attended and spoke.
+After the vote was taken, crowd members shouted “spineless” at the council members.
+Members of a pro-Trump group in attendance applauded the move.

-Lansing resident Kathy Miles said the 115,000-resident city — the state’s sixth-largest — should not declare itself a sanctuary for immigrants in the country illegally.
+Lansing resident Kathy Miles said the 115,000-resident city — the state’s sixth-largest — should not declare itself a sanctuary for immigrants in the U.S. illegally.

 “How are we going to turn around and tell our citizens to obey our laws yet this portion of people don’t have to obey our laws?
 You’re causing chaos,” she said.